forrestjs/forrestjs/gitbook/howto/my-first-rest-api/050-postgres-service/README.md

 ## Get a Database

-You can get a free PostgreSQL database on [ElephantSQL](https://www.elephantsql.com/).
+You can get a free PostgreSQL database on [ElephantSQL](https://www.elephantsql.com/) by following [this tutorial](https://marcopeg.com/setup-a-free-postgresql-database/).
 Once you set it up, you need to get the full connection string that looks a lot like:

 ```bash
 postgres://ghstdny:jGTHd9Xf9KsGlfgg9fifSCjkdl4fw1G-g@tai.db.elephantsql.com/ghstdny